-45) POST RACE PARC FERMÉ
+44) POST RACE PARC FERMÉ

-- 45.1 Only those officials charged with supervision may enter the post race parc fermé.
-No intervention of any kind is allowed there unless authorised by such officials. - 45.2 When the parc fermé is in use, parc fermé regulations will apply in the area between the Line and the parc fermé entrance. - 45.3 The parc fermé shall be secured such that no unauthorised persons can gain access to it.
+- 44.1 Only those officials charged with supervision may enter the post race parc fermé.
+No intervention of any kind is allowed there unless authorised by such officials. - 44.2 When the parc fermé is in use, parc fermé regulations will apply in the area between the Line and the parc fermé entrance. - 44.3 The parc fermé shall be secured such that no unauthorised persons can gain access to it.

-46) CLASSIFICATION
+45) CLASSIFICATION

-- 46.1 The car placed first will be the one having covered the scheduled distance in the shortest time, or, where appropriate, passed the Line in the lead at the end of two hours (or more if the race is suspended, see Article 5.3).
-All cars will be classified taking into account the number of complete laps they have covered, and for those which have completed the same number of laps, the order in which they crossed the Line. - 46.2 Cars having covered less than 90% of the number of laps covered by the winner (rounded down to the nearest whole number of laps), will not be classified. - 46.3 The official classification will be published after the race.
+- 45.1 The car placed first will be the one having covered the scheduled distance in the shortest time, or, where appropriate, passed the Line in the lead at the end of two hours (or more under Article 5.3).
+All cars will be classified taking into account the number of complete laps they have covered, and for those which have completed the same number of laps, the order in which they crossed the Line. - 45.2 Cars having covered less than 90% of the number of laps covered by the winner (rounded down to the nearest whole number of laps), will not be classified. - 45.3 The official classification will be published after the race.
 It will be the only valid result subject to any amendments which may be made under the Code and these Sporting Regulations.

-47) PODIUM CEREMONY AND POST EVENT PRESS CONFERENCE
+46) PODIUM CEREMONY AND POST EVENT PRESS CONFERENCE

-47.1 The drivers finishing the race in 1st, 2nd and 3rd positions and a representative of the winning constructor must attend the prize-giving ceremony on the podium and abide by the podium procedure set out in Appendix 3 (except Monaco); and immediately thereafter make themselves available for a period of one hour and 30 minutes for the purpose of television unilateral interviews and the press conference in the media centre.
+46.1 The drivers finishing the race in 1st, 2nd and 3rd positions and a representative of the winning constructor must attend the prize-giving ceremony on the podium and abide by the podium procedure set out in Appendix 3 (except Monaco); and immediately thereafter make themselves available for a period of one hour and 30 minutes for the purpose of television unilateral interviews and the press conference in the media centre.